-Spinal cord injury is term used for spectrum of insults to the spinal cord which results in either temporary or permanent loss of function of the affected area of the cord.
+Spinal cord injury is a term used for the spectrum of insults to the spinal cord which results in either temporary or permanent loss of function of the affected area of the cord.

 Spinal cord works to relay motor and sensory signals to the peripheral organs.
-Therefore the function affected are sensation, proprioreception, activity of smooth and striated muscles.
+Therefore the function affected are sensation, proprioception, the activity of smooth and striated muscles.

 The prognosis of the spinal cord injury depends on the severity of the injury and may range from complete recovery to permanent quadriplegia [cervical injuries] and complete paraplegia in lower injuries.

-In every trauma patient, unless confirmed otherwise, spinal injury is presumed and patient is handled accordingly.
+In every trauma patient, unless confirmed otherwise, the spinal injury is presumed and the patient is handled accordingly.
 That means following spinal precautions in the field and transit.

 Males suffer from spinal cord injuries about 4 times more than females.
 Most of these injuries occur in men under 30 years of age.